Lutando/docs-oxd/sources/framework/ruby/index.md

-# oxD Ruby On Rails Demo site
+# oxd Ruby On Rails Demo site

 This is a demo site for oxd-ruby written using Ruby and Rails to demonstrate how to use oxd-ruby to perform authorization with an OpenID Provider and fetch information.